Humanitarian Network and Partnerships Week

 Localisation in practice: driving forward diverse and locally-led humanitarian action

-Start Network invites you to join us at the Humanitarian Network and Partnerships Week for the session on 'Localisation in practice: driving forward diverse and locally-led humanitarian action' where you will hear from Samar Muhareb, ARDD; Anita Kattakuzhy, OXFAM; Bhavya Srinivasan, Start Network; Hugo Icuperen, ASECSA;
+Start Network's Bhavya Srinivasan joined the Humanitarian Networks and Partnerships Week for a session on 'Localisation in practice: driving forward diverse and locally-led humanitarian action' alongside Samar Muhareb, ARDD; Hugo Icu Peren, ASECSA, Matthew Cogan, Irish Aid, and Anita Kattakuzhy, OXFAM.

 For years local actors have laid out their vision for a more locally-led humanitarian system, and in turn, international actors have responded with commitments and dialogue.
 However, moving away from conceptual debates to realising a humanitarian sector truly driven by local needs, aspirations, expertise and leadership is a complex task, and tangible change has yet to permeate across the sector.
 Still, there have been practical examples of change.
 From the facilitation of locally-led humanitarian networks, funding mechanisms that provide equitable access to local organisations to changes in governance systems and shaping of more equitable and locally-driven partnerships.
 The challenge remains in amplifying, multiplying and scaling up such initiatives to achieve change across the humanitarian landscape